aws-amplify/docs/cli/multienv.md

 ## Concepts

 Amplify fits into the standard Git workflow where you switch between different branches using the `env` command.
-Similarly to how you will run `git checkout -b BRANCHNAME` you will run `amplify env checkout ENVIRONMENT_NAME`.
-The below diagram shows a workflow of this.
+Similarly to how you will run `git checkout BRANCHNAME` you will run `amplify env checkout ENVIRONMENT_NAME`.
+The below diagram shows a workflow of how to initialize new environments when creating new git branches.

 ![](images/AmplifyEnvSwitching.jpg)